Published: December 27, 2021 | 4 mins read

 - Kidney region tender to touch

 Stone size will play a big part of how closely you will need to pay attention during this process.
 The average human has a ureter with an internal diameter of 4-5mm.
-However, the ureter is VERY flexible and expand and constricts as they body sees fit.
+However, the ureter is VERY flexible and expands and constricts as the body sees fit.
 So, it can adapt to a wide range of stone sizes and shapes.

 NOTE: the size of your stone provided by your Doctor/Urologist is likely the overall length of your stone.
 This number is the scariest and what is communicated.
 So, that “9mm” kidney stone is really 9mm long and maybe 4-5mm in width/diameter (completely passable).
 This is why it’s important to have your stone evaluated with a CT scan versus an X-ray or Ultrasound which are commonly used.

 Passing a kidney stone naturally may seem like an arduous process.
 But, it doesn’t have to be.
 There are just a few things that we need to keep an eye on to ensure a successful passing with as little complication as possible.
 See below for a few things that you can do to help you stack the deck in your favor while passing a kidney stone: